Upsidedly/spanish/docs/_coverpage.md

 # [Spanish](README.md)

-> idk man im kinda lost in espanol rn
+> spanish stuff for 1-2

-by matt will 😼
+by Matthew Williams